-Title of report 2019 - 2024 MEDIUM TERM FINANCIAL STRATEGY Key Decision a) Financial Yes b) Community Yes Contacts Councillor Nicholas Rushton Tel: 01530 412059 nicholas.rushton@nwleicestershire.gov.uk Strategic Director of Housing and Customer Services Tel: 01530 454819 glyn.jones@nwleicestershire.gov.uk Head of Finance Tel: 01530 454707 tracy.bingham@nwleicestershire.gov.uk Purpose of report To present members with the impact of modified assumptions within the council's Medium Term Financial Strategy and provide an update in respect of the Journey to Self Sufficiency Programme Reason for decision To keep members up to date in respect of the council's financial projections.
+Title of report 2019 - 2024 MEDIUM TERM FINANCIAL STRATEGY Key Decision a) Financial Yes b) Community Yes Contacts Councillor Nick Rushton 01530 412059 nicholas.rushton@nwleicestershire.gov.uk Strategic Director of Housing and Customer Services 01530 454819 glyn.jones@nwleicestershire.gov.uk Head of Finance and S151 Officer 01530 454707 tracy.bingham@nwleicestershire.gov.uk Purpose of report To present members with the impact of modified assumptions within the council's Medium Term Financial Strategy and provide an update in respect of the Journey to Self Sufficiency Programme Reason for decision To keep members up to date in respect of the council's financial projections.
 Council priorities Value for Money Implications: Financial/Staff A review and revision of the assumptions used in the medium term financial plan and Housing Revenue Account business plan cash flow model upon drafting of the 2019/20 draft budget has resulted in a revised forecast financial position between 2019/20 - 2024.
 These are detailed in the report.
 Link to relevant CAT None.
 Risk Management There are a number of risks associated with the medium term financial plan as clearly future events cannot be accurately predicted and as a result the economic outlook can change quickly.
 In addition, a great deal of uncertainty remains in the local government sector around core funding.
 A risk and sensitivity analysis is included within this report.
 Equalities Impact Screening None.

 Human Rights None.
 Transformational Government The report provides an update in respect of the Journey to Self-Sufficiency Programme.
-Comments of Deputy Head of Paid Service Report is satisfactory Comments of Section 151 Officer As report author, the report is satisfactory.
-Comments of Monitoring Officer Report is satisfactory Consultees None Background papers Medium Term Financial Strategy Cabinet 6 Feb Medium Term Financial Council 27 Feb Provisional Outturn Cabinet 12 June Recommendations THAT CABINET NOTE: 1.
-THE REVISED MEDIUM TERM FINANCIAL PLAN 2.
-THE PROGRESS OF THE JOURNEY TO SELF SUFFICIENCY PROGRAMME
+Comments of Head of Paid Service The report is satisfactory Comments of Section 151 Officer As report author, the report is satisfactory Comments of Deputy Monitoring Officer The report is satisfactory Consultees Corporate Leadership Team 21 November 2018 Strategy Group 27 November 2018 Cabinet 11 December 2018 Policy Development Group 9 January 2019 Background papers Medium Term Financial Strategy Cabinet 6 Feb Medium Term Financial Council 27 Feb Provisional Outturn Cabinet 12 June Recommendations IT IS RECOMMENDED THAT CABINET APPROVE THE MEDIUM TERM FINANCIAL STRATEGY